pallet/ritz/README.md

 ### Javadoc

 Specify the location of local javadoc using `slime-javadoc-local-paths` in your `.emacs` file.
+Note that this requires a connection, so should be in your `slime-connected-hook` or `slime-clj-connected-hook`. e.g.

+    (defun my-javadoc-setup ()
+      (slime-javadoc-local-paths
+        (list (concat (expand-file-name "~") "/lisp/docs/java"))))

+    (add-hook 'slime-connected-hook 'my-javadoc-setup)

-`slime-javadoc`, bound to `C-c b` by default, will open javadoc in the browser you have set up in emacs.
+The command `slime-javadoc`, bound to `C-c b` by default, will open javadoc in the browser you have set up in emacs.

 ### SLIME configuration